AsianPassion/UniMelb-Data-Science/README.md

 - Data Engineer, Consultant at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)
 - Tutor for Applied Data Science, Foundations of Computing, and Algorithms & Data Structres
-- Experienced as a Cloud Architect (AWS, Azure and GCP), Data Engineer and as a Data Analyst.
+- Experienced as a Cloud Architect (AWS, Azure and GCP), Data Engineer and Data Analyst.
-- I also love developing assorted Python scripts *to automate the boring stuff*
+- I love developing assorted Python scripts *to automate the boring stuff*
 - Strongly believes that sharepoint databases and anything resembling Microsoft Power Automate should cease to exist

+Always up for a chat to help out, feel free to reach out via [linkedin](https://www.linkedin.com/in/akira-t-wang/)

 Lastly, if ya liked this guide / repository, please leave a cheeky star so I know it's worth keeping updated and online!